Virtual Interviewing Tips

 Need a Phone/Video Interview Room?

-Rooms in CAPD E17-294 will once again be available in Fall 2021 for students and postdocs to reserve for participating in virtual interviews.
-Our interview space is private, has a digital phone, WIFI, and is available Mon-Fri from 9:30am-4:30pm except on holidays and school closings.
+Rooms in CAPD E17-294 are available for students and postdocs to reserve for participating in virtual interviews.
+Our interview space is private, has a digital phone, WIFI, and is available Mon-Fri from 10am-4pm except on holidays and school closings.